stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 ### Default Controller

-The camera class is a simple model class, to implement richer functionality a _camera controller_ is introduced that can be bound to input actions.
+The camera is a simple model class, to implement richer functionality a _camera controller_ is introduced that can be bound to input actions.

 A basic _free-look_ controller is first implemented that rotates the scene about the cameras position: